 The Loire Valley is a jewel of France.
 I can’t believe it took me 30 years to visit this region that the French Royalty picked to build some of their best castles.
-From castles to wineries, we spent a lovely couple of days with this detour on our way from Bordeaux to Brittany.
+From the Loire Valley castles to the wineries, we spent a lovely couple of days exploring the region on a detour from Bordeaux to Brittany.

 Should you follow the crowd to the most popular castles?
 Or go off the beaten track to visit one you’ve never heard of?

 I had never heard of the Chateau of Sully-sur-Loire before receiving a photo from my mother a few days ago.
 It looks beautiful, don’t you think?

 If you love History or antique, you will want to go inside.
 Although it’s not what I’m most interested in, I still recommend entering in at least one historical castle.
 Some will send you a few centuries back in time as you imagine the stories coming alive in these rooms with the old furniture and decorations.
 Again, Chenonceau is a safe option.
-But I’m sure kids will love Usse.
+But I’m sure most kids will prefer Usse.

+Don’t want to make any efforts?
 There are many tours that you can join to visit the Loire Valley.
 Viator* offers a selection of trips from Paris that you can book online.

 1. Amboise by night

-We arrived in Amboise at the end of the day to sleep in a troglodyte home.
-Our tour in town with the illuminated castle was a great introduction to the Loire Valley.
+We started our Loire Valley itinerary in Amboise.
+We arrived at the end of the day to sleep in a troglodyte home*.
+Our walk in the town with the illuminated castle was a great introduction to the Loire Valley.
 French luxury at its peak.

 The stunning Chateau des Arpentis* was built in 1400 and has been transformed into a very stylish hotel.
 The rooms offer views of the beautiful park where deer and horses can be spotted.
 Click here for more information*

 We opted for a cheaper option – but still original: a troglodyte room.
 It’s quite unusual to sleep in a cosy cave!
 Click here to have a look at Le Clos de L’Hermitage* for an example of troglodyte rooms.

-2. The famous Chenonceau
+2. The most famous of the Loire Valley castles: Chenonceau

 We went there as early as possible outside of peak season to avoid the crowd.
 If we had more time, I would have loved to paddle on the river to get different views of the massive and beautiful Chenonceau.

-Azay-le-Rideau was still open, so the trip was not for nothing, but it was not as lovely as on the photos I saw when planning the trip because most of it was under a scaffold.
+Azay-le-Rideau was still open, so the trip was not for nothing, but it was not as lovely as on the photos I saw when planning our itinerary.
+Most of the castle

-4. Villandry and its stunning gardens
+4. Villandry castle and its stunning gardens

 The castle of Villandry looks great, but you actually visit it to spend time looking at the gardens.
 The part made of vegetables was colourful and original.
 It’s nice to walk around the garden, but don’t forget to do the short walk behind the castle.
 It will take you up on a hill so you can see the gardens from a very different angle!